codebryo/dotcom/content/060819_hello_world.md

 So, what happened?

 The short answer — life happened!
+(Became a dad, my wife and I built a house, work...)
 The longer answer might be  a little more complex but probably sounds familiar to many other developers out there.
-The first big change was when I switched from being an self-employed jack-of-all-traits web guy to a full time job.
-I didn't switch, because self employment didn't work out.
+The first big change was when I switched from being a self-employed jack-of-all-traits web guy to a full time job.
+I didn't switch because self employment didn't work out.
 Nope.
 I switched because I had the opportunity to join a small startup that just recently received funding, and I was looking forward to work with a team of awesome individuals.
 While my personal website was the number one advertising channel for me to engage with new clients, I suddenly didn't need it anymore.
 The page got neglected, the design became outdated fast and I did not have the resources or even motivation to keep it updated.
 I did not really have a blog, but merely a portfolio.
 With no new clients, no new projects would show up.
 I felt pretty embarrassed for the page.
 And with the mail of the next payment period coming up in my inbox, I decided to pull the plug.
 Only for now I thought.... well.
 As said that was 4 years ago.

 Career wise I do not regret the decision at all.
 It did not hurt me in any way and I had an incredibly interesting journey since then, and I will write more about this in the future.
 For now lets talk about this page where you read this blog post on.